Archakov06/editorjs-github-gist-plugin/README.md

 iframe.addEventListener('load', function () {
     /**
-     * Set the height of the inline frame equal to the height of the Gist.
+     * Sets the height of the inline frame equal to the height of the Gist.
      */
     this.style.height = this.contentWindow.document.body.scrollHeight + 16 + 'px';